microsoft/PTVS/Common/Docs/HowTo.md

 * Pygments (`pip install pygments`)
 * Pillow with JPEG and PNG codecs (`pip install Pillow`)

+You can use "Install from requirements.txt" (in the context menu of the Python environment node in Solution Explorer) to install those.

 The first time the script is run, it will generate a file `maps.cache`, which contains all of the mappings used for the `src` and `file` links.
 This file should be deleted when source files are added, removed, moved or renamed, but will significantly speed up later refresh times.

 Uploading to CodePlex